SEO

 Unique Tracking Codes UTM

 A UTM tag are specific parameters added to a URL (in any order) that allow tracking of specific campaigns.
-For example you may want to track the effects of an email campaign and diferentiate it from normal web traffic.
+For example you may want to track the effects of an email campaign and differentiate it from normal web traffic.

 If you're setting up URL parameters for a Google Analytics 4 site, then you have to add at least one utm parameter, but you can add any utm parameter.